 Finally, Nigeria and indeed the whole world are faced with enormous challenges and opportunities.
 For Nigeria, the challenge is fundamentally developing the system to enable the emergence of new class of workers, the knowledge workers, and providing the economic environment where they can flourish.
 The opportunity comes by using the skills of these workers to grow the economy by diversifying the petroleum-based economy and move millions of our citizens out of poverty.

-We yearn: The President for the Knowledge Century.
+We yearn: The President for the Knowledge Century.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).